mle-idealo/reactor-challenge/README.md

 Feel free to make a pull request or reach out to us if you have any good solution.

 ### (Dummy) Domain description
-* 1 service for generating "persons"
+* 1 service for generating persons
-* 3 services provide properties each property (name, age, hair)
+* 3 services provide properties (name, age, hair) for persons
 * ```name``` is mandatory
 * ```age``` & ```hair``` are optional